benmltu/scalarize/README.md

 # Scalarize

 This repository contains the code for the scalarization-based acquisition functions described in our paper (TODO: add reference).
-All of the strategies are implemented for the BoTorch library (https://github.com/pytorch/botorch/).
+All of the strategies are implemented based on the BoTorch library (https://github.com/pytorch/botorch/).

 ### Dependencies
 This code was initially implemented with the following dependencies: